-I still have been contributing to our popular facebook page, on the weekend of the 20th and 21st October 2012, the Museum of Transport Greater Manchester put on an event to celebrate Metro-Cammell, and Metro-Cammell Weymann bodies, however we where only able to attend on the Saturday of the two-day-event.
+I still have been contributing to our popular Facebook page, on the weekend of the 20th and 21st October 2012, the Museum of Transport Greater Manchester put on an event to celebrate Metro-Cammell, and Metro-Cammell Weymann bodies, however, we were only able to attend on the Saturday of the two-day event.

 I’ve probably said before in earlier posts that I’m a member of a few different bus preservation societies and the like, which gives me the opportunity to get out of my local area and explore some new places and different buses that I’d not necessarily have ridden before.